|"...the resurrection call aroused another Saurian from his long sleep."

 Most groups of invertebrates, geologic ages, and geographic regions are represented in the UCMP collections.
 The holdings include over 15,000 type specimens, fossils from tens of thousands of localities, over 500,000 Recent mollusks, and extensive reference materials.

 The UCMP invertebrate catalog contains data on invertebrate localities and both type (published) and non-type specimens.
-Significant parts of the invertebrate collection are not currently available, including USGS Menlo Park localities and the majority of the specimens from the general (stratigraphic) collection.
+Significant parts of the invertebrate collection are not currently available, such as the majority of the specimens from the general (stratigraphic) collection.
 For inquiries regarding localities and specimens not available online, please contact the invertebrate collections manager.

 Data available through type specimen searches includes both taxonomic (genus, species, and subspecies names) and publication (author, date, citation) information.
 Locality searches provide information on location and age.